dantonnoriega/PubPol590-Sp15/Workshop 1/01_intro_to_git.md

 - Complete 15 minute Intro to Git
 - Setting Up Git On Your Computer
 - Learn Basic Unix Directory Commands
-- Create A Local Repository And Push A Simple Text File
+- Create a Local Repository and Push a Simple Text File
-    - Create A Local Repository
+    - 1. Create a Local Repository
-    - Create An Online Repository On Github
+    - 2. Create an Online Repository on Github
-    - Create A Simple Text File
+    - 3. Create a Simple Text File
-    - Create A Matching Online Repository
+    - 4. Add and Commit the File
-- Pull Then Push A File To The Class Repository
+    - 5. Push a Commit to GitHub

 <!-- /MarkdownTOC -->